inato/effect-meetup-20240423/slides.md

 # Introduction

-- Introduced fp-ts in our codebase in 2020 to leverage functional patterns
+- Introduced fp-ts in our codebase in 2020 to embrace functional patterns
 - ReaderTaskEither -> pretty similar to Effect:

 ```ts